ClickStream Subsidiary Nifter( - GuruFocus.com

-BEVERLY HILLS, CA / ACCESSWIRE / August 24, 2022 / ClickStream Corp.
-(OTC PINK:CLIS), a technology company focused on developing apps and digital platforms that disrupt conventional industries, announced today that its subsidiary Rebel Blockchain, Inc. aka Nifter™ has launched the first Talent Agent Program in the NFT Sector.
+BEVERLY HILLS, CA / ACCESSWIRE / August 30, 2022 / ClickStream Corp.
+(OTC PINK:CLIS), a technology company focused on developing apps and digital platforms that disrupt conventional industries, announced today that its subsidiary Rebel Blockchain, Inc. aka Nifter™, a pioneering NFT Art, Sports, and Entertainment Marketplace is moving to become a global NFT marketplace leader with the debut of Nifter™ Africa, Asia, and the Caribbean.

-The newly rebranded Nifter™ [@nifter.io] debuted as the first ever NFT Art, Sports, and Entertainment Marketplace.
-Nifter™ will be contracting directly with the sports agents, A&Rs, talent agencies, and other talent managers to protect the interests of artists and their teams.
+Nifter™ is focusing on the 7.7 billion individuals outside the United States to broaden the reach of the initial campaign.
+The global roll-out of Nifter™ Africa, Asia, and the Caribbean is powered by artist advocacy and what best serves the talent.
+Nifter™ recognizes the importance of ensuring that artists in rapidly developing markets gain the same level of protection and monetization that their American and European counterparts share.

-Ever a champion for talent, Nifter™ is vigilant when it comes to protecting artists' copyrights.
-As a digital disruptor, the company pushes for fair treatment and facilitates the monetization of art.
-This respect for the long-standing relationships of talent and their handlers reflects the advocacy role Nifter™ takes to nurture a vibrant collectible NRT art industry.
+Supporting creatives is a crucial function of Nifter™.
+As a reliable source for purchasing and trading collectible NFTs, Nifter™ empowers independence.
+The company stands up for fair treatment and complies with best business practices.
+The platform assists with minting custom non-fungible tokens for purchase and serves as a forum for creatives and talented individuals to engage with fans and collectors.

 The global non-fungible token market size was valued at USD $15.54 billion in 2021 and is expected to grow at a compound annual growth rate (CAGR) of 33.9% from 2022 to 2030 as reported by Grand View Research.
 The growth can be attributed to the increasing demand for NFTs worldwide due to their uniqueness, individuality, and transparency, among other features.
 NFTs are indivisible and cannot be distributed among multiple owners.
 This ownership advantage offered by NFTs ensures that the buyers are safe from fake NFTs (non-fungible tokens).